-Patient access to the service is via NHS 111.
-It is important that patients receive accurate 7.1. information about pharmacies that provide the service and so any changes in opening times need to meet the requirements of the NHS (Pharmaceutical and Local Pharmaceutical Services) Regulations 2013.
+7.1.
+Patient access to the service is via NHS 111 or the local IUC CAS.
+It is important that patients receive accurate information about pharmacies that provide the service and so any changes in opening times need to meet the requirements of the NHS (Pharmaceutical and Local Pharmaceutical Services) Regulations 2013.